iapyeh/GGeditor/docs/User Guide.rst

 \ |IMG5|\

-This is what the above table generated reST:
+This is the reST generated from the above table.

 \ |IMG6|\